ZestyTechnology/zesty-docs/docs/nimble_maintenance.rst

 After printing 5 full spools of 750 gr or 1 kg, we recommend the following actions:

 * All of the above
-* Open Nimble to check the teeth
+* Open the breech to check the teeth of the hob.
+They are easy to clean, if needed using a tooth brush. (what else?)

 Overall
 -------